Areas of Influence: Juno was the Goddess of marriage, pregnancy and childbirth.

 As Queen of the Roman pantheon Hera has power and authority.
 Like her Greek counterpart, Hera, she misuses her position when she feels threatened.

-This stereotype is loyal, tenacious and unselfish in their service to a more authoritive figure.
+This stereotype is loyal, tenacious and unselfish in their service to a more figure of authority.
 In this relationship she provides the with emotional and practical support to enable her partner to concentrate on his mission.
 This was long considered the traditional role of the wife.

 The shadow Companion manifests as betrayal, breaking confidences and identity loss through constantly suppressing your own needs.